bmdeeal/quig/readme.txt

 quig is a very simple program designed to let you quickly and easily make small games with Lua.
 The various limitations found in quig are largely designed to keep the process simple and easy -- low resolution to reduce the focus on graphics, few buttons to encourage pick-up-and-play titles, and a small command set that contains the essentials of what is needed to make a game.

+A simple tutorial showing how to create a simple game is provided.
+See get-the-dot.txt for details.

 At the moment, it's not really a fantasy console or anything.
 In addition, it's maybe a bit too simple, and the lack of integrated editors (in particular, for graphics) really does make it less than obvious to get started with, even if it's not too hard.
 Draw some graphics, write some code, play.